alex-suspicious/pretty-gnome/README.md

 # 🤗 I recomend you to use BlackBox terminal ( it uses GTK-4.0 )
-This theme makes the blackbox transparent as well.
+This theme makes the blackbox transparent as well.<br>
 ![image](https://github.com/user-attachments/assets/953f9641-59bb-4c0b-8328-370636451286)

 # P.S